 Mobile transit cards vs Open Loop

-Mobile FeliCa developed by Sony and NTT Docomo has been around the longest and works across multiple mobile hardware platforms from Symbian handsets, to Android, to iOS/watchOS.
-MIFARE has a shorter history on mobile, PBOC 2.0/3.0 is basically new.
+Mobile FeliCa developed by Sony and NTT Docomo has been around the longest and works across multiple mobile hardware platforms from Symbian handsets, to Android, to iOS/watchOS and now Garmin Pay Suica.
+MIFARE has a shorter history on mobile.
+PBOC 2.0/3.0 is basically new.
 The key period is 2015~2016 which saw transit card debuts on Apple Pay, Samsung Pay and Huawei Pay.
-Initial Apple Pay support for Beijing and Shanghai transit cards was listed as beta on iOS 11.3.
-The early Apple implementation was not the full PBOC 2.0/3.0 spec, apparently fixed in iOS 12.3 when the beta label was removed.

 Many transit card fare systems outside of Asia are managed by Cubic Transportation Systems, including Oyster, Opal, Clipper, OMNY, Ventra and SmarTrip to name a few.
-Cubic and operators like Transport for London and Transport for NSW have focused primarily on Open Loop EMV card support as a mobile solution instead of native virtual transit cards.
+Cubic and operators like Transport for London, Transport for NSW and New York MTA have focused primarily on Open Loop EMV card support as their mobile solution instead of hosting native virtual transit cards.

-- All China T-Union cards share a common recharge backend cloud provided by UnionPay.
-It’s the reason why China T-Union sports a similar logo and the reason why transit cards can only be recharged with a UnionPay card.
+- All China T-Union cards have a single recharge backend provided by UnionPay via BCCGCT.
+It’s the reason why China T-Union only support UnionPay recharge and sport a similar logo with local transit agency branding.
 It’s all one package.

-- China T-Union cards on mobile have to be created on the device, plastic card transfers are not supported.
-Local transit agency transit card apps are intentionally crippled and do not support any NFC features.
-Apple Support pages do not mention plastic card transfer:
+- China T-Union digital cards on mobile have to be created on the device, plastic card transfers are not supported.
+Local transit agency transit card apps are intentionally crippled and do not support any NFC transfer features, Apple Support pages do not mention plastic card transfer.